 A ratio of 3:1 is used for calculation of clinical/practicum course time.
 For example, three (3) credits of practicum require nine (9) hours of clinical time/week, excluding evaluation.
 These times have been approved by the Michigan Board of Nursing and are required of all students.
-Students are assigned to a variety of clinical areas and instructors.
+Students are assigned to a variety of clinical areas and instructors which may include on campus clinical experiences.
 A clinical instructor will be identified at each site as the person responsible for your supervision.
-It is your responsibility to have your clinical instructors name and phone number.
+It is your responsibility to have your clinical instructor's name and contact information.
 Students must complete all agency orientation requirements.